The Best Electric Scooter for An 11 Year Old

 Kick Start and Speed

-Like the E100 it requires a kick start to get going.
+Unlike some other electric scooters, it doesn't require a kick start to get going.
 Just jump on, turn the twist grip acceleration on the handle bar and off you go.
 Like all electric scooters the top speed of 12mph is a best case scenario, the actual speed will depend on the height, weight and balance of the child.
 It also features a hand operated rear brake.
 It has no variable acceleration and travels at one speed only.

-On difference from the E100 is that both the front and rear wheel have 8 inch pneumatic tyresfor a smooth ride.
+One difference from the E90 is that both the front and rear wheels have 8 inch pneumatic tyres for a smooth ride.
 The tyres offer a comfortable and cushioned ride, gliding over bumps and cracks in the pavement.

 The weight limit is 75kg